 In a nutshell, if your work habits, your choice of profession, and your placing on the introversion-extroversion scale permit and encourage such a work arrangement, you should make the extra effort to work from home, as it really makes you more productive.
 If not, don’t worry.
 No matter whether you are a natural fit to be a telecommuter or not, you can make the work-from-home arrangement work for you, when needed.

 Create an optimal home office

-Once you’ve decided that working from home is a great fit for you, creating a dedicated workstation should be the next item on your quest to optimum productivity.
+Once you’ve decided that working from home is a great fit for you, creating a dedicated workstation should be the next item on your quest for optimum productivity.